Vmware Nsx

 "Segment not found" when querying

 Segment display names and Policy API IDs can differ.
-Use vmware-nsx segment list to get the exact ID.
+Use vmware-nsx inventory list-segments to get the exact ID.
 The Policy API uses the segment id field, not display_name.
 Common mistakes: using the display name with spaces instead of the hyphenated ID.

 NAT rule creation fails with "gateway not found"

 NAT rules are created on Tier-1 gateways (or Tier-0 for some topologies).
-Verify the gateway name with vmware-nsx gateway list-t1.
+Verify the gateway name with vmware-nsx inventory list-tier1s.
 The gateway must have an edge cluster assigned for NAT to function.

 BGP neighbor shows "Connect" or "Active" state